Graduate Studies Programs

 Transfer of Graduate Credits

 A maximum of 9 graduate credit hours may be transferred from another accredited institution outside the University of Alaska system if approved by the student’s advisor and the graduate dean.
+Applicants to UAS programs admitted to the other graduate program from UAA or UAF may transfer up to 15 credits required for the graduate degree or certificate program if approved by the student’s advisor and the graduate dean.
 Applicants to UAS programs admitted to the same graduate program from UAA or UAF may transfer up to two-thirds of the credits required for the graduate degree or certificate program if approved by the student’s advisor and the graduate dean.
 At least one-third of the credits must be earned at UAS.

 Time Limit on Graduate Study

 All courses, projects, and theses required for a graduate degree program must be completed within a seven-year period from the semester of the first course and the semester of degree completion.

 A graduate student enrolled in nine or more graduate semester credit hours or its equivalent will be classified as full time.
 Students enrolled in five to eight graduate semester credit hours are classified as half-time.